Skip to main content

 Configure the Hosts File on the OpCon Application Server

-1. Right-click Start on the Windows task bar and select Explore from the menu.
+1. Right-click Start on the Windows task bar and select Explore.

 3. Right-click the hosts file and select Open With.

-4. Select an ASCII text editor (e.g., Notepad) in the Choose the program you want use list.
+4. Select an ASCII text editor (for example, Notepad) in the Choose the program you want to use list.

 5. Insert a new line below the last line containing a TCP/IP address.

-6. Type the TCP/IP address for the MCP LSAM machine.
+6. Type the TCP/IP address for the agent machine.

-8. Type the Hostname alias as it is entered in the Enterprise Manager.
+8. Type the hostname alias as it is entered in Enterprise Manager.

-10. Open a command prompt and ping the machine by name to confirm the connection (e.g., ping Servername).
+10. Open a command prompt and ping the machine by name to confirm the connection (for example, ping Servername).

 Advanced Machine Configuration

 Advanced Machine Configuration contains machine parameters, parameter values, and whether each value is from the system (default) or is user-defined.
-The default value for each setting is functional for most LSAMs; however, consult the platform-specific LSAM documentation for detailed information.
-An asterisk (*) may appear in front of some of the values -- this indicates that the value is not the default value.
-If an asterisk appears in front, then after the value is displayed, the default value is shown in parentheses (Default).
+The default value for each setting is functional for most agents; however, consult the platform-specific agent documentation for detailed information.
+An asterisk (*) in front of a value indicates it is not the default.
+When an asterisk appears, the default value is shown in parentheses after the current value.
 Refer to Configuring Advanced Machine Parameters and Properties in the Enterprise Manager online help.

-The administrative options are maintained in the following categories:
+The administrative options are organized in the following categories:

 Administrative Machine Information